medaymenTN/ts-express-jwt-rest-api/README.md

 $ docker ps
 ```

-this will display all the running containers so that you can get the id of the container running pg image
+this will display all the running containers so that you can get the id of the container running postgres image

 - Now run: